sarbagyastha/youtube_player/README.md

 So, published a new plugin [youtube_player_flutter](https://pub.dartlang.org/packages/youtube_player_flutter) which is an officially provided way of playing youtube videos, supporting both **Android** and **iOS** platforms.

+Note: will keep on updating this plugin too.

 ## Salient Features
   - Inline playback